osgirl/safecharge_woocommerce_plugin/readme.txt

 * Add - Independent SC_REST_API class from the main shopping system.

 = 1.3.1 - 2018-10-17 =
-* Add - Added SC Novo Mobile theme for the APM fields.
+* Add - Added SC Novo Mobile like theme for the APM fields.

 = 1.3 - 2018-10-02 =
 * Add - Work with REST API payments integration.